Salome Alexandra: Political ability

+Sole reign

-Salome Alexandra received the reins of government (76 or 75 BCE) at Jannaeus' camp before Ragaba, and concealed the king's death until the fortress had fallen, in order that the rigour of the siege might be maintained.
-She succeeded for a time in quietening the vexatious internal dissensions of the kingdom that existed at the time of Alexander's death; and she did this peacefully and without detriment to the political relations of the Jewish state to the outside world.
-Alexandra managed to secure assent to a Hasmonean monarchy from the Pharisees, who had suffered under Alexander.
+Salome Alexandra received the reins of government (76 or 75 BC) at Jannaeus' camp before Ragaba, and concealed the king's death until its fortress had fallen, in order that the siege might be maintained.
+She succeeded for a time in de-escalating the internal conflicts in the kingdom that existed at the time of Alexander's death, and she managed to secure assent to a Hasmonean monarchy from the Pharisees, who had suffered under Alexander.

 Re-establishment of the Sanhedrin

-The Pharisees now became not only a tolerated section of the community, but actually the ruling class.
-Salome Alexandra installed as high priest her eldest son, Hyrcanus II, a man who was wholly supportive of the Pharisees and the Sanhedrin was reorganized according to their wishes and became a supreme court for the administration of justice and religious matters, the guidance of which was placed in the hands of the Pharisees.
+The Pharisees were now not only tolerated, but were allowed to flourish.
+Salome Alexandra installed her eldest son, Hyrcanus II as High Priest.
+Hyrcanus II was wholly supportive of the Pharisees and the Sanhedrin was reorganized according to their wishes, becoming a supreme court for the administration of justice and religious matters, the guidance of which was placed in the hands of the Pharisees.

 Internal and external policy

-The Sadducees were moved to petition the queen for protection against the ruling party.
-Salome Alexandra, who desired to avoid all party conflict, removed the Sadducees from Jerusalem, assigning certain fortified towns for their residence.
+The Sadducees petitioned Salome Alexandra for protection against the ruling party.
+To avoid all party conflict, she removed the Sadducees from Jerusalem, assigning certain fortified towns for their residence.

-Salome Alexandra increased the size of the army and carefully provisioned the numerous fortified places so that neighbouring monarchs were duly impressed by the number of protected towns and castles which bordered the Judean frontier.
-As well, she did not abstain from actual warfare; she sent her son Aristobulus with an army to besiege Damascus, then beleaguered by Ptolemy Menneus.
+Salome Alexandra expanded the army and provisioned fortresses so that neighbouring monarchs were deterred by the protected towns along the Judean frontier.
+She also sent her son Aristobulus II with an army to besiege Damascus, then beleaguered by Ptolemy Mennaeus.
 The expedition reportedly achieved little.

 The last days of Salome Alexandra's reign were tumultuous.
 Her son, Aristobulus, endeavoured to seize the government, and succeeded her after her death.

 Prosperity

 Rabbinical sources refer in glowing terms to the prosperity which Judea enjoyed under Salome Alexandra.
-The Haggadah (Ta'anit, 23a; Sifra, ḤuḲḲat, i.
+The Talmud (Ta'anit, 23a; Sifra, ḤuḲḲat, i.
 110) relates that during her rule, as a reward for her piety, rain fell only on Sabbath (Friday) nights; so that the working class suffered no loss of pay through the rain falling during their work-time.
 The fertility of the soil was so great that the grains of wheat grew as large as kidney beans; oats as large as olives; and lentils as large as gold denarii.
 The sages collected specimens of these grains and preserved them to show future generations the rewards of obedience to the Law, and what piety could achieve.